Gentlemen of Fortune is a 1971 film from the Soviet Union directed by Aleksandr Seryj, and written by Georgi Danelia

 - Bungled Suicide: Sad Sack's offscreen suicide attempt.

-- Chess Motifs: There is a chessboard in prison cell (!) and Sad Sack wins a few games with a random guy to get civilian clothes for himself after the prison break.
+- Chess Motifs: There is a chessboard in the prison cell (!) and Sad Sack wins a few games with a random guy to get civilian clothes for himself after the prison break.

 - Disguised in Drag: The gang, to keep a low profile in Moscow, disguise themselves as a bunch of old women.
 Then, Cross-eyed tries to flirt with a girl he meets on the street.
 And then enters the men's room in the theater.

-- Even Evil Has Standards: By the end of the movie his gang decide to turn themselves in and bring Troshkin to the cops, because they think he killed an elderly woman doctor.
+- Even Evil Has Standards: By the end of the movie his gang members decide to turn themselves in and bring Troshkin to the cops, because they think he killed an elderly woman doctor.

 - HeelFace Turn: After spending time with Troshkin, the crooks see the error of their ways.

-- Great Escape: Beliy's buddies don't know the exact addresses of whom Beliy met in Moscow to sell the golden helmet, but at least they can show the places on-site, so the police orchestrates a fake prison break just for them.
+- Beliy's buddies don't know the exact addresses of the people Beliy met in Moscow to sell the golden helmet, but at least they can show the places on-site, so the police orchestrates a fake prison break just for them.
 Of course, it does not go as planned (instead of getting to the already-prepared spot with money and civilian clothes, they end up 30 kilometers away with no money, no clothes and all covered in concrete), but all in all it still goes surprisingly well.

 - MacGuffin: Alexander the Great's helmet, five kilograms of solid gold.